Forison/flexhire-front-end/README.md

 render my profile and job opportunities associated with my profile

 ## Usage
-This project has not been deployed to production, hence can be used by setting it up locally.
+This project has not been deployed to production, heroku requires payment which I don't want to do now, hence can be used by setting it up locally.

 > Clone the repository to your local machine